-This statewide effort to estimate future industrial water demand is based on direct input from industry leaders across the state and unlike the 2011 industrial forecast does not rely upon industrial employment projections.
+This 10 planning region effort to estimate future industrial water demand is based on direct input from industry leaders across the state and unlike the 2011 industrial forecast does not rely upon industrial employment projections.
 This updated forecast does not include future industrial growth and increasing water demand except where recommended by industry leaders.

 EPD will re-evaluate water demands for industry in Georgia every 5-10 years to adjust for changing conditions.
-This 2020 update of industrial water demand for Georgia does not address potential economic growth for which the timing, location and water requirements are currently unknown.
+This 2020 update of industrial water demand for the 10 planning regions does not address potential economic growth for which the timing, location and water requirements are currently unknown.
 However, the individual Regional Water Planning Councils may choose to develop an alternative management scenario if there is local knowledge of planned industrial growth.